TeamDev-IP/JxBrowser-QuickStart/Gradle/JavaFX-11/README.md

 ## Prerequisites

-To compile and run this example please make sure you use Java 8.
-In Java 10 and higher, JavaFX is no longer a part of JRE.
+To compile and run this example please make sure you use Java 11 or higher.

 ## Download the Project